Ibanez AR History

 AR100

-This model was launched as the most affordable option in the domestic lineup.
+This model launched as the most affordable option in the domestic lineup.

 Although positioned as an entry-level model, it retains the distinctive features of the AR series, such as the characteristic headstock inlays and the Gibraltar bridge.

-In 1983, the pickup was changed to the Super 58, and since then, the tone knob has featured a push-button design and the Duo Sound function has been included.
+In 1983, the pickup was changed to a Super 58, and since then, the tone knob has featured a push-button design and the Duo Sound function has been included.

 AR105